Read in: English | Pidgin English

 Skin rashes are very common in children.

-Viruses are one of the most common causes of rashes in children.
+Viruses are one of the most common causes.

 Examples include: